 Males 20-26 mm body length, females 26-36 mm body length

-Smallish, slender body; lateral lobes (sides) of pronotum with lower hind angle (not rounded); antennae long, broad, and flattened; wings usually bright orange to near red (rarely yellow).
+Smallish, slender body; lateral lobes (sides) of pronotum with lower hind angle (not rounded); antennae long, broad, and flattened; wings usually bright orange to near red; in the northeastern states, sometimes yellow.

 In most of range, Trachyrhachys kiowa

 is only closely similar species in size and structure, but has antennae shorter and slender, not flattened; wings clear to yellow.